psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

    datalad deb-new-reprepro-repository apt
    cd apt

-We give it the name ``apt``, but this is only the name of the directory, the dataset is created in.
+We give it the name ``apt``, but this is only the name of the directory the dataset is created in.

 ::